oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 - WebLogic binds the custom network channel to port `7999` and the default network channel to `8001`.

 - The operator will automatically create a Kubernetes Service named `DOMAIN_UID-cluster-cluster-1` for both the custom and default channel.

+- The operator will automatically set the `ListenAddress` on each WebLogic Server for each of its channels.

 - Internal clients running in the same Kubernetes cluster as the channel can access the cluster using `t3://DOMAIN_UID-cluster-cluster-1:8001`.